-Jordan is committed to progress on Middle East Peace.
-The country has a large Palestinian population with more than one and a half million Palestinian refugees.
+Jordan has a large Palestinian population with more than one and a half million Palestinian refugees.
 Jordan is one of only two Arab States (the other is Egypt) that has a peace treaty with Israel, concluded in 1994.

 Over the last decade, Jordan has concluded free trade agreements with a number of countries, including the United States, the European Union, Canada, Singapore, Bahrain, Egypt, Morocco, Syria, Tunisia and the UAE.
 Prior to the effects of the global financial crisis, Jordan was experiencing robust GDP growth of around 8% per year.
 The IMF estimated GDP growth of around 3% in 2012.

 Jordan's main exports include clothing, pharmaceutical products, phosphate, potash and fertiliser.
 There is a growing likelihood Jordan will become an exporter of uranium ore.
 It has committed to becoming a regional centre of excellence in education, IT and health services - all areas where there may be scope for collaboration with Australia.

 The Syrian crisis has had a significant impact on Jordan’s economy, straining current infrastructure and resources.
 In addition, Syria was a key trading partner for Jordan, and Jordan’s primary transport route for trade with Europe.